- Military Life Cycle

 Military child care programs

-You can turn to the Department of Defense for quality, affordable child care options.
-These options — both on the installation and off — can put your mind at ease while you work.
-Contact your installation's child development center for more information on its child care programs and options.
+You can turn to the DOD for quality, affordable child care options.
+It’s essential for military parents to have safe and reliable care in place in order to be mission ready.
+Child care options — both on the installation and off — can put your mind at ease while you work.
+Consult these resources to help you find the child care that’s the best fit for your family.

 Military OneSource specialty consultations

-- Information about financial aid, scholarships, tutoring and colleges.
+- Information about financial aid, scholarships, tutoring and colleges

-- Guidance on specialized doctors, medical-equipment resources and medical benefits for children with special needs.
+- Guidance on specialized doctors, medical-equipment resources and medical benefits for children with special needs

-- Information on military-related financial assistance for adoption and other adoption-related needs.
+- Information on military-related financial assistance for adoption and other adoption-related needs

 Military OneSource also offers confidential non-medical counseling services via telephone, face-to-face or through secure live video session or online chat.